OgetoOndicho/DATA-SCIENCE-101/README.md

 ## CONCLUSION
-Python is powerful language that is widely used to explore, quntify, analyze and predict data
+Python is powerful language that is widely used to explore, quntify, analyze and predict data.